 Christian is the director of Bronx Loaf.
 The idea for Bronx Loaf was inspired by his time working at the venerable writers’ conference in Vermont known as Bread Loaf (the conference is held on a mountain that is called Bread Loaf mountain, a mountain that bears an uncanny resemblance to a loaf of bread).
 He has been teaching 11th Grade English Language Arts and 12th grade drama at Brooklyn Tech since September 2014.
 Before that he taught at the Bronx Academy of Letters.
 He’s been teaching for 13 years in New York City, where he plans to teach for the next 5-45 years, depending on a few things.

-Laura is the Assistant Director of Bronx Loaf.
+Laura is the Co-Director of Bronx Loaf.
 She taught Literature and Writing for 10 years in the Bronx.
 Seven of those years were at the Bronx Academy of Letters, home base of Bronx Loaf.
 She currently teaches 7th grade English at the Hommocks Middle School in Larchmont, NY.
 She loves working with young people and is constantly inspired by their creativity and energy.
 At Bronx Loaf, she organizes the conference, helping to plan the workshops, schedule, and activities.
 When she is not in the classroom or managing Bronx Loaf, Laura likes to travel, go to concerts, and hang out with her adorable cat, Eve.

 JOHN DOWNES ANGUS ( Director of Editing and Publishing)